 Many changemakers want to make a lasting impact but abandon their hopes when considering finances.

 While there are fees and costs to consider, there are plenty of free resources and strategies to help get your nonprofit off the ground.
-This guide will explore the essential steps to launch your nonprofit using as little money as possible with or without board members.
+This guide will teach you how to start a nonprofit with no money — or for as little as possible.

 Can you really start a nonprofit organization with no money?

-While minimizing costs through volunteer efforts and strategic planning is possible, starting a nonprofit typically involves some financial investment.
-However, with careful budgeting and resourcefulness, you can launch your nonprofit organization at little to no cost.
+While minimizing startup costs through volunteer efforts and strategic planning is possible, starting a nonprofit typically involves some financial investment.
+However, with careful budgeting and resourcefulness, you can launch a new nonprofit organization at little to no cost.

 When considering starting a nonprofit, you must consider several costs and fees.